mkejeiri/Events-sourcing/README.md

 Next, a few considerations that can have substantial effects on transactional semantics, system reliability, and system efficiency.

-- They have implicit or explicit limits on the size of the data that may be transmitted in a single message and the number of messages that may remain outstanding on the queue.
-Many implementations of message queues function internally within an operating system or within an application.
-Some implementations are the passing of messages between different computer systems and platforms potentially connecting multiple applications and multiple operating systems.

-- They typically provide enhanced resilience functionality to ensure that messages do not get lost in the event of a system failure.

-- In their implementation, a system administrator installs and configures message queueing software and defines and names messages queue.
-An application then merges some software that listens for messages placed onto that queue.
-Second and subsequent applications may connect to the queue and transfer messages onto it.

-- The queue manager software, such asRabbitMQ, stores the messages until the receiving application connects and then calls a broker to receive the message.
-The receiving application then processes the message as it sees fit.
-There are many desired properties of a message queueing system including durability where messages may be kept in memory, written to disk, or even committed to a database if the need for reliability indicates a more resource-intensive solution.
+- durability : messages may be kept in memory, written to disk, or even committed to a database if the need for reliability indicates a more resource-intensive solution.

-- Security policies, this is where we define which application should have access to the same messages.
+- Security policies: we define which application should have access to thesemessages.

 - Message purging policies where queues or messages may have a time-to-live, which defines when they will be automatically deleted.

 - Message filtering where some systems support filtering data so a subscriber may only see messages matching some pre-specified criteria of interest.
 - Delivery policies where we define the need to guarantee that a message is delivered at least once or no more than once.

-	- Routine policies where in a system with many queue servers, what server should receive a message or a queue's messages.
+- Routing policies where in a system with many queue servers, what server should receive a message or a queue's messages.

-	- Batching policies where we define if messages should be delivered immediately or should the system wait a bit and then try to deliver many messages at once.
+- Batching policies, this is where you define if messages should be deliveredimmediately or should the system wait a bit and then try to deliver many messages at once.

-	- Queueing criteria determines when should a message be considered unqueued, when one queue has it or when it's been forwarded to at least one remote queue or to all queues and finally receipt notification, when a publisher may need to know when some or all of the subscribers have received a message.
+- Queueing criteria, determines when should a message be considered unqueued, when one queue has it or when it's been forwarded to at least one remote queue or to all queues
+- notification, when a publisher may need to know when some or all of the subscribers have received a message.

 # II) Events-sourcing